Friedrich von Weech: Biography

 Friedrich Otto Aristides von Weech was born in Munich.
 By this time his father, the army officer Friedrich Joseph von Weech (1794-1837), had died in Athens during the summer, while serving in the army of young King Otto.
 The boy attended school in Munich, then spending several years taught by monks at Metten Abbey in Lower Bavaria, before returning to Munich where he spent the final two years of his schooling at the prestigious Maximilian Gymnasium Munich (secondary school).
-He attended University of Munich (1856) and, for a couple of terms, Heidelberg (1857).
-He received his doctorate from Munich in June 1860.
+He attended the Ludwig-Maximilians-Universität München (1856) and, for a couple of terms, Heidelberg University (1857).
+He received his doctorate from the Ludwig-Maximilians-Universität München in June 1860.
 His doctoral dissertation was entitled "Kaiser Ludwig der Bayer und König Johann von Böhmen, mit Urkundlichen Beiträgen" ("Emperor Ludwig the Bavarian and King John of Bohemia, [illustrated] with original sources".

 After this the young doctor joined Karl von Hegel's, team working on the (ultimately) 27 volume compilation, "Die Chroniken der deutschen Städte" ("The Chronicles of the German cities"), under the auspices of the Historische Kommission bei der Bayerischen Akademie der Wissenschaften (Historical Commission of the Bavarian Academy of Sciences).
 Von Weech applied himself to the second volume, working on the fifteenth century reports by Erhart Schürstab ("Kriegsbericht und Ordnung") concerning Nuremberg's war against Albrecht Achilles, Margrave of Brandenburg during 1449 and 1450.
 He also made other albeit lesser contributions to the compilation.
 After this he decided to switch from authorship to a university based academic career, and made plans to move to University of Tübingen, but in the end he moved instead to University of Freiburg, where he may have had his eye on a still unfilled teaching chair.
 He received his habilitation (higher academic qualification) from Freiburg in April 1862 for work "On the character and politics of Emperor Maximilian I".